ixmanuel/creation-pods/README.md

         }
     }

-    # A dream
+### A dream
-    #### The Php community adds the ability to implement this concept much as the composer use "require"
-    for dependency management, it can use any word, e.g., use, require, connect, provision or re-use the "use" operator for traits:
+###### The Php community adds the ability to implement this concept much as the composer use "require" for dependency management.
+It can use any word, e.g., use, require, connect, provision; or re-use the "use" operator for traits:

     // Definition
     final class PersonInitFromStore implements Party